OmriFialkov/flask-catexer-app-actions/README.md

 - **Monitoring & Logging**: Integrated Prometheus, Grafana, and Loki for observability -
   - **Prometheus**: Collects application and infrastructure metrics.
   - **Grafana**: Visualizes data through dashboards.
-  - **Loki**: Collects and stores logs for easy querying and analysis.
+  - **Loki**: Collects and stores logs for easy querying and analysis. mysql k8s and how to use yourself and breakdown and all.

 ---
 ## Project Flow Chart